mpareja/longlogger/README.md

 To build `longlogger`, simply execute `make`.

+## Installation

+Simply build and install using make (sudo may be required for install):

+    make && make install

 ## License

 This software is based on the source code from `logger` utility in the `util-linux` package.
 The license found in longlogger.c has been reproduced from the original logger.c license.